FontManager

 label.set_text("Hello ❤️ 😀")

-Return a list of all available built-in fonts, each already composed with emoji support.
+Return a list of all available built-in fonts.
+By default returns raw base fonts; pass emojis=True to wrap each font with emoji composition.

 Returns: list of dicts, each with keys: